hannesgnann-hub/easyalias/README.md

 - generate `.cmd` files under `~/.easyalias/bin`
 - connect the command folder to the user `PATH`, so aliases work in `cmd.exe`
 - build and run multi-step Automations (cmd.exe commands and timed waits) in a chosen working directory
+- schedule automations by clock time or local sunrise/sunset through Task Scheduler, and trigger them with a global keyboard shortcut
+- keep running in the Windows system tray after the window is closed, and optionally start hidden at login
 - build as a Windows installer target through Tauri/NSIS

 The Microsoft Store version keeps the same unrestricted Win32 behavior and: